Hangzhou Xiaoshan International Airport

-Hangzhou Xiaoshan International Airport is an international airport serving Hangzhou, a major city in the Yangtze River Delta region and the capital of East China’s Zhejiang province.
+Hangzhou Xiaoshan International Airport is an international airport serving Hangzhou, a major city in the Yangtze River Delta region and the capital of East China's Zhejiang province.
 The airport is located on the southern shore of Qiantang River in Xiaoshan District and is 27 km east of downtown Hangzhou.
 Architecture firm Aedas designed Hangzhou Xiaoshan International Airport.

 The airport has service to destinations throughout China.
-International destinations are mainly in the east and southeast Asia, and points of Africa, Europe, and South Asia.
+International destinations are mainly in the east and southeast Asia, and points in Africa, Europe, Oceania, and South Asia.
 The airport also serves as a focus city for Air China, China Eastern Airlines, China Southern Airlines, Hainan Airlines and Xiamen Airlines.

-In 2017, Hangzhou airport handled 35,570,411 passengers, which ranked tenth in terms of passenger traffic in China.
-Additionally, the airport ranked sixth busiest in terms of cargo with 589,461.6 tonnes and was the country's ninth busiest airport by traffic movements at 271,066.
+In 2025, Hangzhou airport handled 50,459,018 passengers, ranking as the 7th busiest airport in China.
+Additionally, the airport ranked seventh busiest in terms of cargo with 792,710.1 tonnes and was the country's tenth busiest airport by traffic movements at 329,355.

-On 8 September 2022, Terminal 4 of Hangzhou airport opened.
+On 8 September 2022, Terminal 4 of Hangzhou Airport opened.

 Hangzhou Xiaoshan International Airport has four terminals.
 The smaller Terminal 2 serves all international/regional flights while the larger Terminal 1 and 3 solely handles domestic traffic.
 A newly built Terminal 4 handles both international/regional flights and selected domestic flights.
 The airport is located just outside the city in the Xiaoshan District with direct bus service and metro linking the airport with Downtown Hangzhou.
 A new elevated airport expressway is built on top of the existing highway between the airport and downtown Hangzhou.

 History

 The airport was planned to be constructed in three phases.
 The first phase of construction started in July 1997, and was completed and opened for traffic on 30 December 2000.
 It replaced the old Hangzhou Jianqiao Airport, which was a dual-use civil and military airfield.
 In March 2004, the airport officially became an international airport after immigration and customs facilities were built and put into service.

-A second runway of 3600 m is also under construction.
-Terminal extensions are also under construction as of 2012.
+The second runway of the airport began construction on 8 November 2007, as part of the airport's Phase II expansion project.
+A second runway has since been completed and it was officially put into operation on 30 December 2012.
+It is listed as Runway 07/25, 3,600 m long.

 The airport was a hub of CNAC Zhejiang.
 After the airlines' merger with Air China, the latter inherited the Hangzhou hub.

 KLM launched the first intercontinental air route out of Hangzhou, to Amsterdam, on 8 May 2010.